Alicepinch/roots-cafe/README.md

 ### Structure
 ---

-The structure f this website will be a linear structure with no subpages.
+The structure of this website will be a linear structure with no subpages.
 The navigation on the top will include.
 Home, Menu, Visit us, Contact.

 #### The Homepage: